T-cakes/PANDSproject/README.md

 ### Scatter Plot Code

-The function I wrote for creating scatter plots is similar in nature to my histogram plotting function, with the only difference being I passed in two strings for a pair of data sets to create the scatter plot./
+The function I wrote for creating scatter plots is similar in nature to my histogram plotting function, with the only difference being I passed in two strings for a pair of data sets to create the scatter plot.

 6 scatter plots are created through this, 1 for each pairing of data sets.

 ```python